Why alcohol is cancer in a cup

 How to cut out the cocktails

-If you do want to quit or cutback on the cocktails, mindfulness techniques may be able to help you reduce the urge for alcohol seamlessly.
-A 2017 study found that heavy drinkers who participated in one 11-minute session of mindfulness training drank 9.3 fewer units of alcohol (about three pints of beer) less the following week.
+If you do want to quit or cut back on cocktails, mindfulness techniques may be able to help you reduce the urge for alcohol seamlessly.
+A 2017 study found that heavy drinkers who participated in one 11-minute session of mindfulness training drank 9.3 fewer units of alcohol (about three pints of beer) the following week.

 You can also try replacing cocktails with a healthier option like kombucha, tea, coffee, vegetable juice, pomegranate juice or something else that satisfies your taste buds without the added cancer risk.